variableSoup/Smart-Money-Trading-Engine/data staging/Readme.md

 ## 🛠️ What This Includes

 - `create_staging_tables.sql` – SQL to define external tables from GCS `.ndjson` files
-- `schema_map.json` – defines field types and standard naming conventions
+- `schema_map` – defines field types and standard naming conventions
-- Optional: simple transformations using SQL Views or temporary materializations
+- simple transformations using SQL Views or temporary materializations

 ---